edmondkying/anki_vector_ai/README.md

 test1.py

-Use ResNet50 image network to identify object while vector is walking around It will display the image on its screen it will say out loud what it is
+Use ResNet50 image network to identify object while vector is walking around.
+It will display the image on its screen. it will say out loud what it is.
-It will print out what it is on the console
+It will print out what it is on the console.